 \end{proposition}

-\begin{proof} Fix $\tau \in [0,\overline{\tau}]$ arbitrarily.
+\begin{proof} Fix $\tau \in [0,T)$ arbitrarily.
 We shall work in coordinates where $x_i(\tau)$ is at the origin\footnote{i.e. we work in coordinates where $x_i(\tau) = 0$, which can be assured by some translation.
-This ensures that we don't need to write out the $-x_i(\tau)$ for $\Delta x_i(\tau)$, and that the difference between $x_i(\tau)$ and the point that defines $x_i(\tau)$ pre-projection.
-This also makes the specification of the minimisation problem a bit easier to read.}, and
+This ensures that we don't need to write out the $-x_i(\tau)$ for $\Delta x_i(\tau)$, the difference between $x_i(\tau)$ and the point that defines $x_i(\tau)$ pre-projection, which in turn makes the specification of the minimisation problem a bit easier to read.}, and

-for some $h \geq 0$, where each $e_2, e_3, ..., e_{d_i}$ are principal directions of curvature for $\delta X_i$ at $x_i(\tau) = 0$.
-In this case by the smoothness of the boundary, for a small neighbourhood about $x_i(\tau)$, $X_i$ is well-approximated (up to second order in $(w_\ell)_{\ell = 2}^{d_i}$) by the convex body,
+for some $h \geq 0$, where each $e_2, e_3, ..., e_{D_i}$ are principal directions of curvature for $\delta X_i$ at $x_i(\tau) = 0$.
+In this case by the smoothness of the boundary, for a small neighbourhood about $x_i(\tau)$, $X_i$ is well-approximated (up to second order in $(w_\ell)_{\ell = 2}^{D_i}$) by the convex body,

 where $k_\ell$ is the (principal) curvature in direction $e_\ell$ for the surface $\delta X_i$ at point $x_i(\tau)$.
-Note that by assumption, $k_\ell \leq K$ for every $2 \leq \ell \leq d_i$.
+Note that by assumption, $k_\ell \leq K$ for every $2 \leq \ell \leq D_i$.
 As a consequence, at time $\tau + \epsilon$ for small $\epsilon > 0$, $x_i(\tau+\epsilon)$ and the solution to the projection problem

 agree up to first-order terms in $\epsilon$.
 At any solution, the constraint will bind, leading us to the unconstrained optimisation problem

 Now, the first-order optimality conditions are